 Penetrating Damp Proofing Walls

-Penetrating damp can have a number of different causes.
-When above ground level it is usually because of leaking gutters or downpipes, defective flashings, masonry and mortar defects and poor ventilation.
+Unlike rising damp, penetrating (or lateral) damp can happen in any level of a property and is formed horizontally.
+It is usually caused from a moisture excess on walls because of leaking gutters or downpipes, defective flashings, masonry and mortar defects and poor ventilation.

-Moisture penetrates through walls when left unchecked and even though this may look harmless at first water can be one of the most destructive forces on your property.
-Even if it does not penetrate all the way through a wall it will often lead to condensation problems, moss growth, increased heat loss, and frost damage into the masonry.
+Moisture penetrates through walls when left unchecked and even though this may look harmless at first water, it can become one of the most destructive forces on your property.
+Even if it does not penetrate all the way through a wall it will often lead to condensation problems, mouldgrowth, increasedheatloss, and frostdamage into the masonry.

 Prevention of Penetrating Damp Proofing